MistaVikz/GHG-Pro/README.md

 If any of these conditions are not met, the function returns False.
 Otherwise, it returns True.

+The `valid_model` function checks if df_model contains a valid model configuration.
+It checks the following conditions:

+- There is a model id, model name, number of risk buckets, number of risk factors and last saved column.
+- There are risk bucket names, risk bucket factor names, and risk bucket factor rules for the correct number of risk buckets and factors
+- There is only one configuration in the data frame.

+If any of these conditions are not me, the function returns False.
+Otherwise, it returns True.

 ### Output
-After running the GHG Risk Evaluation project, three output files will be generated:
+After running the GHG_Pro project, three output files will be generated:

 - GHG_Data_Simulation.xlsx: This file contains the detailed analysis output for every project that was screened.
 - Project_Risk_Summary_Data.xlsx: This file summarizes the simulation results by country, counterparty, technology, and by year.